Environmental issues in Egypt: Encroachment of water

-One of the largest environmental pressures on Abu Simbel is tourism and its associated issues.
-Landscaping conducted in order to make the site seem more presentable in its new clifftop home has damaged the delicate sandstone rock face.
+Landscaping conducted to make the Abu Simbel seem more presentable in its new clifftop home has damaged the delicate sandstone rock face.
 Landscapers brought in sand, which blew in the wind and almost eroded a face of Nefertari on the temple, one of the wives of Ramses II.
 In an attempt to solve this problem, grass was planted around the base of the temples.
 Watering the grass also damaged the site by raising the humidity levels in the sandstone.

+Tourism
-People are often careless at archaeological sites, brushing up against ancient wall paintings and climbing onto parts of monuments to take pictures.

-Tourists have caused damage to other sites in Egypt, such as the Great Pyramid of Cheops.
-Much like the limestone monuments inside the city of Cairo proper, the limestone pyramids at Giza are susceptible to changes in humidity and salinity.
+Tourism causes significant damage to archaeological sites, as people brush up against ancient wall paintings and climb onto parts of monuments to take pictures.
+Furthermore, much like the limestone monuments inside the city of Cairo proper, the limestone pyramids at Giza are susceptible to changes in humidity and salinity.
 The breath of tourists inside the chambers creates salt encrustations that crack the interior walls of the pyramids.
 The pyramids are constantly undergoing repairs to clean salt from the walls in an attempt to prevent further damage.
-Ventilation systems have been installed inside the Great Pyramid and in other structures on the Giza Plateau in order to lessen the impact of tourists' breath.
+Ventilation systems have been installed inside the Great Pyramid and in other structures on the Giza Plateau to lessen the impact of tourists' breath.

 Another problem brought by tourism is graffiti.
 Graffiti has been left in the chambers of the pyramids since they were being built over 4,000 years ago when workers building the pyramids left their mark on the walls.
 However, more recent graffiti at the Giza necropolis has damaged sites.
 Monuments often must be closed and renovated to remove marks made by modern visitors.
 In 2013, a Chinese tourist carved his name into a wall of the Luxor Temple, in the south of Egypt, causing widespread outrage and igniting an international discussion about tourists and graffiti in general.